Source: Alexander Nguyen

 Although there have been many studies on the media’s impact on public opinion of the war, CVHS Alexander Nguyen was compelled to fill the gap on the lack of studies of the media’s impact on Vietnam War soldiers themselves.
 This past September, Nguyen’s AP Research paper, “War Journalism and Vietnam’s Veterans”, was published in the Journal of Student Research, a national journal of academic research from high school and college students.

 “The different sorts of news would end up making a clear indentation onto Americans throughout the country, and the Vietnam War’s unpopularity would largely come about due to the massive amounts of war journalism that occurred during the time.
 However, when researching war journalism, no researcher speaks extensively of the relationship between the war journalism and the soldiers themselves, who were fighting the war, and whether or not their thoughts and ideas on the war would end up impacting the direction and morale of the armed forces themselves,” writes Nguyen.
+The included video is an example of the journalism being shown to the American citizens back home during the war.

 Nguyen was inspired by his Vietnamese roots and two grandparents who fought in the war, including one jailed in the subsequent aftermath of a Northern victory.